Charter-City-Toronto/the-charter/Constitution.md

 4. Angular planes are a visual affront to the city that's also completely impractical in its loss of units for their height and subsequently are more carbon-intensive.
 Such an inefficient design is outlawed:  https://twitter.com/alexbozikovic/status/1389951132668239872

 5. The Governor General & individual's on stream's call will have free reign until stream chat opens an issue & proposes a new law, development, change to planning, etc  to vote on

+6. As per issue #8 Commission  fossil fuel power plants & large industry disctrict on Toronto Island.
+Zone an area for low density residential for initial residents

+7. As per issue #10: All single family detached homes in starting area shall be marked as heritage properties.